 Join the University of Reading’s Department of Archaeology, a community of passionate and inquisitive staff, students and alumni.

 We're an international, research-intensive department with expertise that spans the sciences, humanities and social sciences.
 You’ll learn about global issues, enhanced by the latest developments and thinking within social and scientific archaeology.

 - Dr Mary Lewis analyses skeletal remains to uncover the health of past peoples

-- Professor Hella Eckardt is proving Britain’s long history of diversity
+- Professor Hella Eckardt is demonstrating Britain’s long history of diversity

-- Dr Aleks Pluskowski is using environmental archaeology to provide a different perspective on the impact of religious change
+- Professor Aleks Pluskowski is using environmental archaeology to provide a different perspective on the impact of religious change

 - Dr Alanna Cant studies how people make use of culture and the past in today’s world.

 You'll also have the chance to join RUined, a student-run society for those passionate about archaeology.
 RUined is a great way to meet people across Reading, build your network, and participate in events like club nights, quizzes, alcohol-free socials, and the annual summer and winter formals.

 You will have the opportunity to put your learning into practice through your time with the Archaeology Field School.
 There, you will gain hands-on experience in all aspects of an archaeological excavation, including:

 Beyond the Field School, many of our modules include field trips to sites and museums around England.
 You’ll be encouraged to get involved with research excavations in the UK and Europe, spanning prehistoric monuments, Roman cities, and medieval castles.